-Following the Minister’s Orders received in January 2024 to establish an advisory council comprising members representing the interests of registrants, RECO has disbanded the joint Consumer and Industry Advisory Group (CIAG) and is creating two separate councils: the Industry Advisory Council (IAC) and the Consumer Advisory Council (CAC).
+The creation of the CAC follows Minister’s Orders received in January 2024 to establish an advisory council comprising members representing the interests of consumers.
+As such RECO dissolved the joint Consumer and Industry Advisory Group (CIAG) and has created two separate councils: the CAC and the Industry Advisory Council (IAC).

 Approval Authority: Senior Management Group